NCPP/ocgis/doc/operations.rst

 Please see :ref:`esmpy-regridding` for an overview and limitations.

 If provided, all :class:`~ocgis.RequestDataset` objects in ``dataset`` will be regridded to match the grid provided in the argument’s object.
-This argument may be one of three types: :class:`~ocgis.RequestDataset`, :class:`~ocgis.interface.base.dimension.spatial.SpatialDimension`, or :class:`~ocgis.interface.base.field.Field`.
+This argument must be a :class:`~ocgis.RequestDataset` or :class:`~ocgis.Field`.

 >>> regrid_destination = ocgis.RequestDataset(uri='/path/to/destination.nc')

 regrid_options
 ~~~~~~~~~~~~~~

 A dictionary with regridding options.
-Please see the documentation for :func:`~ocgis.regrid.base.iter_regridded_fields`.
+Please see the documentation for :func:`~ocgis.regrid.base.regrid_field`.
 Dictionary elements of ``regrid_options`` correspond to the keyword arguments of this function.

+>>> import ESMF
->>> regrid_options = {'with_corners': True}
+>>> regrid_options = {'regrid_method': ESMF.RegridMethod.CONSERVE}

 .. _search_radius_mult key:

 search_radius_mult
 ~~~~~~~~~~~~~~~~~~

 This is a scalar float value multiplied by the target data's resolution to determine the buffer radius for the point.
-The default is ``2.0``.
+This is only applicable when subsetting against gridded datasets.

+.. note:: Prior to ``v2.x``, this was a float value by default.
+This was changed to ``None`` in current versions.
+Hence, point geometries will be used for subsetting and not a buffered point.

 select_nearest
 ~~~~~~~~~~~~~~

 If ``True``, the nearest geometry to the centroid of the current selection geometry is returned.
-This is useful when subsetting by a point, and it is preferred to not return all geometries within the selection radius.

 slice
 ~~~~~

-This is a list of integers, ``None``, or lists of integers.
+This is a list of integers, ``None``, or *lists* of integers.
 The values composing the list will be converted to slice objects.
 For example, to return the first ten time steps:

 >>> slc = [None, [0, 10], None, None, None]